You are here

 - All parts of society - communities, individuals, businesses, and state, local and tribal governments - have access to accurate information sufficient to effectively participate in managing human health and environmental risks

 - Environmental protection contributes to making our communities and ecosystems diverse, sustainable, and economically productive

 - The United States plays a leadership role in working with other nations to protect the global environment

 - Cost savings: The business case for Integrated Pest Management in schools: cutting costs and increasing benefits

 - Health and safety: IPM in schools and homes go hand in hand with asthma management.
 Common triggers for asthma include mold, pet dander, and cockroach and pest allergens.

 - Sustainability: Green building practices yield savings of about $70 per square foot in energy costs and improve student and staff performance.
 Incorporating IPM into schools is a natural fit contributing to lower costs and higher productivity.

-- Did you know that you can ean LEED points just by adopting an IPM policy?
-Click here to learn more!
+- Did you know that you can earn LEED points just by adopting an IPM policy?

-Colorado Wildlife Heritage Foundation (CWHF) - To ensure a wildlife legacy for Colorado through support of environmental stewardship, conservation of wildlife and the protection of critical habitat.
+CWHF's mission is to ensure a wildlife legacy for Colorado through support of environmental stewardship, conservation of wildlife, and the protection of critical habitats.